ballerina-guides/integration-tutorials/data-integration/README.md

         "employeeId": 1
     }
     ```

-3. Update the status of the task.
+3. Send a `PUT` request to the service to update the task status.

     ```json
     {